dssg/police-eis/docs/luigi.md

   This task requires that the table first be populated with a `PopulateTable` task, once that has completed successfully, it reads in the python script specified in the `tables_and_cleanup_scripts` dictionary, and then runs the function `main()` that is specified in that script.
 The `main()` function in the cleanup script must run all of the code needed for the cleanup to work.
 In general, you can pass the PostgresWrangler object (frequently called `pgw`) to this function to make postgres calls without having to worry about additional authentication issues.
 The cleanup is successful when there are any number of non-null values in the column that was specified in the `tables_and_cleanup_scripts` dictionary.
 This means one must be careful with the order that this cleanup is run.

 1. `PopulateAllStagingTables()`
-  This task takes a list of files from the directory specified in the `--populate-tables-directory` parameter, and yields a `PopulateTableWithCleanUp` task if there is
+  This task takes a list of files from the directory specified in the `--populate-tables-directory` parameter This task yields a `PopulateTableWithCleanUp` task if there is an entry in the `tables_and_cleanup_scripts` dictionary for that table, and if not it yields a `PopulateTable` task.

 <hr/>
 <b id="f1"><sup>1</sup></b> It should be noted that the parameter is passed on the command line with the task name prepended to the parameter name.
 So the `CreateAllStagingTables` task has a parameter `create_tables_directory` which is specified on the command line with `--CreateAllStagingTables-create-tables-directory [path to directory]`.
 Further, due to luigi limitations any underscores in parameter names must be replaced with dashes on the command line (that is, this parameter is refered to in the luigi script as `create_tables_directory` but on the command line as `create-tables-directory` ). [↩](#a1)